Web Designer Salary: Your 2024 Guide

 Those who run their own freelance or agency business

 Self-employment is a significant part of the field, and freelance web designers often work on a contract basis.
-Many web designers have a home office and may do their work remotely, sometimes for clients in other areas of the world.
+Many web designers have a home office and do a lot of their work remotely, sometimes for clients in other areas of the world.

 As you build a career as a web designer, you may work in different settings with different types of clients or employers.
 Here are some of the types of companies that employ web designers: